Programme syllabus

 Degree awarded upon completion of the programme

-The Master’s programme Industrial Wood Supply Management aims at a Degree of Master of Science (120 credits) with Forestry Science as the main field of study, a general qualification.
+The Master's (120 credits) programme in Industrial Wood Supply Management leads to the Degree of Master with forestry science as the main field of study.
+A Degree of Master is a general qualification.

 Degree requirements

-- a minimum of 30 credits from courses with specialised study in forestry science (A1N, A1F)
+- a minimum of 30 credits from courses of specialised study within the main field of study forestry science (A1N; A1F);

-- a minimum of 30 credits from a degree project in forestry science (A2E).
+- a minimum of 30 credits from a degree project/independent project within the main field of study forestry science (second-cycle level degree project A2E).

 OtherInformation